 Current users of cannabis reported doing so approximately twice weekly, while current users reporting cocaine or ketamine use did so approximately once monthly.
 One in four males and one in six females indicated current drug use; four out of 10 current users reported using two or more drugs on the same occasion.
 For the majority of drug types, the age of first use was between 19 and 21 years, whereas for cannabis it was between 16 and 18 years.
-One in four current users reported using cannabis when they were less than 16 years of age.
+One in four current users reported using cannabis when they were aged under 16 years.